-Council is the executive body and governing Authority of the University as provided in the Universities Act No. 16 as amended and consists of Vice Chancellor, Deans of Faculties, two members elected by the Senate from its members, persons appointed by the University Grants Commission.
-The Chairman of the Council is the Vice Chancellor who presides over the meetings of the Council.
+Council is the executive body and governing Authority of the University as provided in the Universities Act No. 16 of 1978 as amended and consists of Vice-Chancellor, Deans of Faculties, two members elected by the Senate from among its members, and persons appointed by the University Grants Commission.
+The Chairman of the Council is the Vice-Chancellor who presides over the meetings of the Council.
 The Council without prejudice to the generality of the powers conferred upon it by the University Act will discharge such powers and duties to hold, control and administer the property and funds of the University.